tuanta7/kong-demo/README.md

 # kong-demo

-🙉 Documentation and demonstration of Kong gateway and its plugins.
+🙉 Notes and demonstration of Kong gateway and its plugins.